 - Fostering assessment and reflection

-We are committed to improving the quality of life in our community.
+We are committed to improving the quality of life in our communities.

 TEP and UniSource are expanding our renewable energy portfolios, exploring new customer options and providing pricing plans that address customers’ evolving energy needs.
 As Arizona continues to grow and change, we will continue providing reliable service to customers while investing in new, innovative technologies and cleaner energy resources.

+This report contains forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
+UNS Energy Corporation ("UNS", "we", "us" or "our") , Tucson Electric Power Company ("TEP"), UniSource Energy Services ("UniSource") is including the following cautionary statements to make applicable and take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for any forward-looking statements made by us in this report.
 This report relating to UNS Energy and its subsidiaries TEP, UniSource and UNSE, contains forward-looking statements as defined by the Private Securities Litigation Reform Act of 1995.
 We are including the following cautionary statements to make applicable and take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for any forward-looking statements made by us in this report.
-Forward-looking statements include statements concerning plans, objectives, goals, strategies, future events, future economic conditions, future operational or financial performance and underlying assumptions, and other statements that are not statements of historical facts.
 Forward-looking statements may be identified by the use of words such as anticipates, believes, estimates, expects, intends, may, plans, predicts, potential, projects, would, and similar expressions.
 We disclaim any obligation to update any forward-looking statements to reflect new information, future events or circumstances, except as may otherwise be required by the federal securities laws.

 Forward-looking statements involve risks and uncertainties which could cause actual results or outcomes to differ materially from those expressed herein.
 We express our estimates, expectations, beliefs, and projections in good faith and believe them to have a reasonable basis.
 However, we make no assurances that the estimates, expectations, beliefs, or projections set forth in this report will be achieved or accomplished.
 We have identified the following important factors that could cause actual results to differ materially from those discussed in our forward-looking statements.
 These may be in addition to other factors and matters discussed under Risk Factors in TEP’s Annual Report on Form 10-K for the year ended December 31, 2021, and in TEP’s other filings with the Securities and Exchange Commission and elsewhere in this report.
 These factors include: voter initiatives and state and federal regulatory and legislative decisions and actions, including changes in tax and energy policies and any change in the structure of utility service in Arizona resulting from the Arizona Corporation Commission's (ACC) or state legislature’s examination of the state's energy policies and applications by other companies to the ACC requesting a certificate of convenience and necessity to provide competitive electric generation service to customers in TEP and UNSE’s service territories; changes in, and compliance with, environmental laws and regulatory decisions and policies that could increase operating and capital costs, reduce generation facility output, or accelerate generation facility retirements; the final outcome of TEP’s 2019 Federal Energy Regulatory Commission (FERC) rate case; unfavorable rulings, penalties, or findings by the FERC; regional economic and market conditions that could affect customer growth and energy usage; changes in energy consumption by retail customers; weather variations affecting energy usage; our forecasts of peak demand and whether existing generation capacity and purchase power agreements are sufficient to meet the expected demand plus reserve margin requirements; the cost of debt and equity capital and access to capital markets and bank markets, which may affect our ability to raise additional capital and use the proceeds from any capital raised as originally intended; the performance of the stock market and a changing interest rate environment, which affect the value of our pension and other postretirement benefit plan assets and our related contribution requirements and expenses; the potential inability to make additions to our existing high voltage transmission system; unexpected increases in operations and maintenance expense; resolution of pending litigation matters; changes in accounting standards; changes in our critical accounting policies and estimates; the ongoing impact of mandated energy efficiency and distributed generation initiatives; changes to long-term contracts; the cost of fuel and power supplies; the ability to obtain coal from our suppliers; cyber-attacks, data breaches, or other challenges to our information security, including our operations and technology systems; the performance of TEP’s and UNSE’s generation facilities, including renewable generation resources; participation in the Energy Imbalance Market; the extent of the impact of the COVID-19 pandemic on our business and operations, and the economic and societal disruptions resulting from the COVID-19 pandemic and government actions taken in response thereto; and the implementation of TEP’s and UNSE’s respective 2020 IRPs.